Methodology

 Taking into account regional climate data, a standard static monthly balance approach calculates energy needs and delivered as well as final energy demand.

-Invert/EE-Lab models the contribution of PV to electricity consumption (i) for appliances, (ii) for heating and hot water and (iii) for export to the grid.
+Invert/EE-Lab models the contribution of PV to electricity consumption (i) for appliances, (ii) for heating and hot water, and (iii) for export to the grid.
 The model simulates building owner’s decisions regarding the choice for a PV system and the size of installed PV collectors.

 The module for the cooling energy demand in addition simulates the diffusion of cooling devices in buildings.